combell/combell-api/README.md

 # Combell API

-The Combell API project wraps around [Guzzle](http://docs.guzzlephp.org/en/latest/) and offers HMAC authentication.
+The Combell API project wraps around [Guzzle](http://docs.guzzlephp.org/en/latest/) and offers *HMAC authentication*.
 You can use the client to easily connect to the Combell public API endpoint.

-To learn more about the Combell public API, go to [https://api.combell.com/](https://api.combell.com/).
+To learn more about the *Combell public API*, go to [https://api.combell.com/](https://api.combell.com/).

 [Combell](https://combell.com), your host on the internet.